Terreii/andromeda-viewer/docs/index.md

 - [Network documentation](./network.html) documents the protocol between client and server!

-- For the data layout in hoodie visit the [synchronizing documentation](./synchronizing.html)!
+- For the data layout visit the [synchronizing documentation](./synchronizing.html)!

+Most directories also have their own **Readme**.
+They document what that directory is for, and more.

 ## How to get started